Skip to contents

 NOTE: This wrapper is not as comprehensively tested as the R-package.

 shaprpy relies heavily on the rpy2 Python library for accessing R from within Python. rpy2 has limited support on Windows. shaprpy has only been tested on Linux.
+The below instructions assumes a Linux environment.

-The below instructions assume you already have pip and R installed and exposed to the python environment where you want to run shaprpy.
-Official instructions for installing pip can be found here, and for R here.
-R can also be installed with pip as follows:
+These instructions assume you already have pip and R installed and available to the Python environment in which you want to run shaprpy.

 Rscript -e 'install.packages("shapr", repos="https://cran.rstudio.com")'

-Install python wrapper
+3. Install the Python wrapper

 pip install -e .

-Demo
+Quick Demo

 from sklearn.ensemble import RandomForestRegressor